Matthew

 The passage

 v1.
 There is debate over the date of Herod's death, but 4BC is favoured.
 So, Jesus is born some time before 4BC in Bethlehem, in Judea (rather than Bethlehem in Zebulun).
 Magi are referred to in Daniel,1:20, 2:2, 4:7, 5:7.
-The word loosely cover astrologers, magicians and interpreters of dreams.
-It is possible they have journeyed from Babylon.
+The word loosely covers astrologers, magicians and interpreters of dreams.
+It is possible that they have journeyed from Babylon.
 In tradition they are named Melkon, Balthasar and Gasper.

 v4-5.
 Herod consults the priestly hierarchy, along with experts on the Old Testament, for the birthplace of the Messiah and is told "Bethlehem in Judea."